Agastya9799/AWS-EC2-Nginx/README.md

 Now you can see the option “connect to instance”.
 Then choose the connection type as “connect using EC2 instance connect”.
 Leave the username as default i.e. ec2-user.
 Then click on Connect.

 ## Step-37:
 After that you will get output displaying the “Amazon Linux 2023” and the login details.
 Now you need to right command after the $.
-Here you are going to so first step of nginx server installation i.e. you are going to right the command below.<--2
+Here you are going to so first step of nginx server installation i.e. you are going to right the command below.
 Sudo vi /etc/yum.repos.d/nginx.repo

 If the command is executed in the cloud shell, then you get the output that shown in below image.